 Labour MPs withdraw from anti-Nato statement after threat to lose whip

-A “small number” of Labour MPs who signed a statement which criticised Nato have withdrawn their names, the party has confirmed.
+A group of 11 left-wing Labour MPs who signed a statement criticising Nato have withdrawn their names, the party has confirmed.

-Some 11 Labour MPs had signed the statement issued by the Stop The War Coalition over the situation in Ukraine.
+It comes after the MPs, including senior figures and former shadow ministers John McDonnell and Diane Abbott, were threatened with the removal of the whip if their names were not taken off Stop The War Coalition letter.

-But after being threatened with the removal of the whip, all names were withdrawn, with a party spokesperson saying the move showed Labour was “under new management” with Sir Keir Starmer.
+The organisation — initially launched to oppose US military action in response to the 9/11 terrorist attacks — says it stands against what it describes as Britain’s “disastrous addiction to war”.

-Stop The War, which was initially launched to oppose US military action in response to the 9/11 terrorist attacks in 2001, says it stands against what it describes as Britain’s “disastrous addiction to war”.
+It appeared on 18 February and before Vladimir Putin launched an invasion of the Eastern European country by land, air and sea, with people forced to flee underground as major cities witnessed air strikes.

-The statement was signed by Diane Abbott, John McDonnell, Richard Burgon, Ian Lavery, Beth Winter, Zarah Sultana, Bell Ribeiro-Addy, Apsana Begum, Mick Whitley, Tahir Ali, and Ian Mearns.
+It was initially signed by former shadow ministers under Jeremy Corbyn, including Ms Abbott, Mr McDonnell, Richard Burgon, and Ian Lavery.
+Other signatories included Beth Winter, Zarah Sultana, Bell Ribeiro-Addy, Apsana Begum, Mick Whitley, Tahir Ali, and Ian Mearns.

-Former Labour leader and former chairman of the coalition Jeremy Corbyn also signed the letter, as did MP Claudia Webbe, both of whom now sit as independents.
+Mr Corbyn, the former Labour leader and former chairman of the coalition, had also signed the letter, as did MP Claudia Webbe, both of whom now sit as independents.

 Around an hour after it being reported, the shadow chief whip had written to the 11 MPs, and all their names had been withdrawn from the statement.

-A Labour spokesperson said: “The small number of Labour MPs that signed the Stop The War statement have all now withdrawn their names.
+A Labour spokesperson told The Independent: “The small number of Labour MPs that signed the Stop The War statement have all now withdrawn their names.”

 “At best they are naive, at worst they actively give succour to authoritarian leaders who directly threaten democracies.
 There is nothing progressive in showing solidarity with the aggressor when our allies need our solidarity and – crucially – our practical assistance now more than ever,” he said.